apache/pulsar/site2/docs/functions-debugging.md

 ```

-For complete code samples, see [here](https://github.com/jerrypeng/pulsar-functions-demos/tree/master/debugging)
+For complete code samples, see [here](https://github.com/jerrypeng/pulsar-functions-demos/tree/master/debugging).

 In the future, debugging with localrun mode for Pulsar Functions written in other languages will be supported.

 ## Use log topic

-The Pulsar Functions allows you to output the log information defined in functions to a specified log topic.
+Pulsar Functions allows you to output the log information defined in functions to a specified log topic.
 Consumers can be configured to consume messages from a specified log topic to check the log information.

 ![Pulsar Functions core programming model](assets/pulsar-functions-overview.png)